tomodwyer/thatsnotmetalarchive/content/extras/2017-07-18-the-myspace-quiz-returns-nsfw.md

 ---
-title: "TNM Extra: The MySpace Quiz Returns.
-NSFW"
+title: The MySpace Quiz Returns.
+NSFW
 date: 2017-07-18
 description: After the first one was such a roaring success, we have brought back the old MySpace quizzes for a very, VERY, VERY NSFW episode of TNM Extra.
 It includes whether we believe in ghosts, what we think happens when you die, what the best soft drink is and a story about stolen DVDs that is about to go down in TNM folklore.
 soundcloud: 333769313